kubernetes/enhancements/keps/sig-windows/4885-windows-cpu-and-memory-affinity/README.md

 On Windows systems with more than 64 cores the CPU's will be split into groups, each processor is identified by its group number and its group-relative processor number.

-In Cri we will add the following structure to the `WindowsContainerResources` in CRI:
+In CRI we will add the following structure to the `WindowsContainerResources` in CRI:

 ```protobuf
 message WindowsCpuGroupAffinity {